tobiager/Erdus/README.md

 [Also available in Spanish](README.es.md) ✦ [Demo](https://erdus-inky.vercel.app) ✦ [Docs](https://deepwiki.com/tobiager/Erdus) ✦ [Contributing](#-contributing) ✦ [Roadmap](#%EF%B8%8F-roadmap--universal-converter)

 **One IR to map them all.** Erdus is the **open-source universal converter** for ER diagrams and database schemas.
-It unifies ERDPlus, SQL DDL, Prisma, JSON Schema and more under a strict **Intermediate Representation (IR)**.
+It unifies ERDPlus, SQL DDL, Prisma, TypeORM, JSON Schema and more under a strict **Intermediate Representation (IR)**.
 Build once, convert everywhere. 🚀

 </div>